madelson/DistributedLock/README.md

 }
 ```

-As of version 1.1.0, `SqlDistributedLock`s can now be scoped to existing `DbTransaction` and/or `DbConnection` objects as an alternative to passing a connection string directly (in which case the lock manages its own connection).
+As of version 1.1.0, `SqlDistributedLock`s can now be scoped to existing `IDbTransaction` and/or `IDbConnection` objects as an alternative to passing a connection string directly (in which case the lock manages its own connection).

 ## Reader-writer locks